daveliepmann/endor-invaders/README.md

 # Radar detection of invaders
 A Space Defense Force system to detects invaders in radar ASCII patterns.

+Known shapes are detected within user-set tolerances.
+Shapes partially within the radar signal are detectable with specialized functions.
+Integrating these functions with the primary detection mechanism is WIP.

 See the `space-defense-force.radar` namespace, especially its docstring and rich comments.

 No large language models were used in the implementation of this system.